Archange-py/Visuel/README.md

 ## General Info
 ***
-I strongly recommend that you use this script on your computer and not on your calculator, because it's far too heavy and still very slow.
+I strongly recommend that you test the example files on your computer, as the calculator won't have enough memory.

-Version 5 will be an optimized version of version 4 and will be made especially for the Numworks.
-In the meantime, check out version 4 anyway. 🙃
->⚠️ **So don't download it to your *calculator*, download it to your *computer* !**
+> To install it on the Numworks, you just need to copy and paste the code from these two files: [mathforvisuel](mathforvisuel.py), and [visuel](visuel.py) into two separate files that you'll have created beforehand on your Numworks account.
+Then upload them to your calculator.
+Finally, rename your files to mathforvisual and visual.

 If you have any questions, go to the [FAQs section](#faqs), or explore all the examples [here](#examples) after visiting this [page](#how-to-use-it) to install **kandinsky** and **ion** !

 ## How to use it
 ***